nghttp2/nghttp2/doc/nghttpx.1.rst

     with "unix:" (e.g., unix:/var/run/backend.sock).

     Optionally, if <PATTERN>s are given, the backend address is  only  used  if  request matches  the  pattern.
-If :option:`--http2-proxy`  is  used,  <PATTERN>s are  ignored.
 The pattern  matching is  closely  designed  to ServeMux  in net/http package of  Go programming language.  <PATTERN>
     consists of  path, host +  path or just host.
 The path